 Team

-Michelle Odden, PhD, is an Associate Professor of Epidemiology in the Department of Epidemiology and Population Health at the Stanford School of Medicine.
-Her research aims to improve our understanding of the optimal preventive strategies for chronic disease in older adults, particularly those who have been underrepresented in research including the very old, frail, and racial/ethnic minorities.
-Her work has focused on prevention of cardiovascular and kidney outcomes, as well as preservation of physical and cognitive function in older adults.
-She is also strongly interested in epidemiological and statistical methods to reduce biases in observational studies.
-Dr. Odden came to Stanford from Oregon State University, where she helped build the new College of Public Health and Human Sciences.
+Michelle Odden, PhD, MS is an Associate Professor of Epidemiology in the Department of Epidemiology and Population Health at the Stanford School of Medicine.
+Her NIH-funded research program has two major foci.
+First, she aims to better understand the biologic and physiologic mechanisms that characterize the aging process.
+Second, she strives to improve our understanding of how aging affects optimal preventive strategies for cardiovascular disease and related morbidity in older adults, including dementia and disability.
+She is particularly interested in populations who have been underrepresented in research including minoritized populations and frail older adults.
+She also brings expertise in epidemiological and statistical methods to reduce biases in observational studies.
+Dr. Odden is a Fellow of the Gerontological Society of American and Chairs the Aging, Injury, Musculoskeletal, and Rheumatologic Disorders Study Section for the NIH.
+She is a Founder and Steering Committee Member of the Stanford AHEaD program.
 She completed her Ph.D. in Epidemiology from the University of California, Berkeley (2009), a postdoctoral fellowship at the University of California, San Francisco in Primary Care Research (2011).
-[CV available here]

 GRADUATE STUDENTS